Active Learning for Contextual Search with Binary Feedbacks: Introduction

-\textbf{Personalized Medicine Experiment:} In personalized medicine, a common practice is to leverage a clinical trial experiment to determine the appropriate dosage of a drug for an individual. \citet{bastani2020online} adopted a linear bandit model (i.e., the linear form of $v(x)$) to investigate the relationship between the optimal dosage and the patients' profile.
-We consider a clinical trial experiment for an expensive drug.
-The profile of each coming potential experimental unit is characterized by $x_i$ (e.g., her demographics, diagnosis, medications, and genetics).
-The algorithm will first decide whether the experimental unit will be given the drug, and if so, recommends a dosage $b_i$.
-The appropriate level of the dosage is modeled by $u_i=v(x_i)+\xi_i$.
-The algorithm receives binary feedback on whether the recommended dosage is above or below the appropriate level.
-Moreover, we assume that each clinical trial is costly.
-Thus, the goal is to use the minimum number of trials to learn the ideal personalized dosage level for the drug (i.e., the $v$ function).
+\textbf{Personalized Medicine Experiment:} Let us consider the example of clinical trials, where the goal of an experiment is to determine the proper dosage $v(x)$ in radiation therapy.
+The profile of each potential experimental unit is characterized by $x$ (e.g., her demographics, diagnosis, medications, and genetics). \citet{bastani2020online} adopted a linear bandit model (i.e., the linear form of $v(x)$) to investigate the relationship between the optimal dosage and the patients' profile.
+In this experiment, the lab posts an advertisement to the public and receives nominations (e.g., someone will call the lab to express her interest).
+After the lab receives a nomination and conducts some pre-screening to collect the profile information $x$, the lab can simply reject a nomination without further experimental procedure.
+For example, if the lab has already experimented on a similar unit (i.e., a unit with a similar profile $x$), the lab will naturally reject this potential unit.
+If the lab decides to accept the experimental unit, we assume that the lab will recommend a dosage $b_i$ and receive the binary feedback on whether the recommended dosage is above or below the appropriate level.
+As performing a radiation therapy experiment is costly and time-consuming, a common goal is to use the minimum number of trials to learn the ideal personalized dosage level function (i.e., the $v(\cdot)$ function).

-\textbf{Feature-based Pricing Experiment:} For an online shopping platform that sells a large number of different products, it is important to understand customers' valuation for each product.
-Feature-based pricing models the valuation as a linear function in the product's feature vector \citep{qiang2016dynamic,Javanmard:19:dynamic,Cohen:20:feature}.
-It would be very costly to conduct price experiments for all products.
-Thus, based on the feature vector for each product $i$, the algorithm first decides whether the price experiment should be conducted for this product.
-If so, a price $b_i$ is suggested, and binary purchase decision will be observed subsequently.
+\textbf{Crowdsourcing:} In a crowdsourcing experiment, the decision-maker hires a crowdsourced expert to help determine the difficulty level (e.g., measured by completion time) of different tasks characterized by their context vectors $x$.
+Assuming for each task $i$, the underlying difficulty level is $u_i= v(x_i)+ \xi_i$.
+Numerous psychology studies have shown one is more good at providing pairwise comparison than absolute numerical estimate \citep{Shiffrin:94, Stewart:05}.
+Therefore, instead of asking the expert to provide a numerical estimate of the difficulty level, the decision-maker will give an estimate $b_i$.
+Then the expert provides binary feedback on whether she believes $b_i$ is an over-estimate or under-estimate.
+In such a crowdsourcing experiment, it is natural that the decision-maker will not bother the expert to provide feedback for some tasks (e.g., those tasks similar to previously queried jobs).